Exit Corexit Banner (4)

 • (3) Create a Regional Citizens’ Advisory Council as an independent support function for Area Committees as anticipated by the Oil Pollution Act of 1990 and recommended by the President’s Commission on the Deepwater Horizon (in Alaska in regions that do not yet have them).

-To prevent use of existing stockpiles in the United States and globally, please JOIN THE EXIT COREXIT CAMPAIGN and take action.
+To protect our communities and first responders during oil spills and hazardous waste releases, please JOIN THE EXIT COREXIT CAMPAIGN and take action.

 Latest News from the Campaign